cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 - Poetry_ to manage packaging and dependencies
 - Nox_ to automate checks and other tasks

-As an optional requirement,
-pre-commit_ is recommended for additional checks and to manage Git hooks.

 Install Cookiecutter_ using pipx:

 .. code:: console